František Palacký: Political activism

 The Revolution of 1848 forced the historian into practical politics.
 In his famous Psaní do Frankfurtu (A Letter to Frankfurt) he refused to take part in the preliminary parliament consisting of 500 former deputies to the all-German Diet, which met at Frankfurt, on the grounds that as a Czech he had no interest in German affairs.

-In early June oversaw the Slavic Congress at Prague as its president.
-Later that year he was deputed to the Reichstag which sat at town of Kroměříž (Kremsier) between October 1848 and March 1849.
+In early June he oversaw the Slavic Congress at Prague as its president.
+Later that year he was deputed to the Reichstag which sat at the town of Kroměříž (Kremsier) between October 1848 and March 1849.
 He was at this time in favour of a strong Austrian empire, which should consist of a federation of the southern German and the Slavonic states, allowing the retention of their individual rights.
 This movement was called Austroslavism.
 Its views met with some degree of consideration at Vienna, and Palacký was even offered a portfolio in the Pillersdorf cabinet.
 The collapse of the federal idea and the definite triumph of the party of reaction in 1852 led to his retirement from politics.

 After the liberal concessions of 1860 and 1861, however, he became a life member of the Austrian senate.
 His views met with small support from the assembly, and with the exception of a short period after the decree of September 1871, by which the emperor raised hopes for Bohemian self-government, he ceased to appear in the senate from 1861 onwards.
 In the Bohemian Diet (zemský sněm) he became the acknowledged leader of the nationalist-federal party (staročeši).
 He sought the establishment of a Czech kingdom that should include Bohemia, Moravia and Silesia, and in his zeal for Czech autonomy he even entered into an alliance with the Conservative nobility and with the extreme Catholics.
 He attended the Panslavist congress in Moscow in 1867.
-He died in Prague on May 26, 1876.
+He died in Prague on 26 May 1876.

 Legacy

 Palacký is considered as one of the three Fathers of the nation – the first being the King of Bohemia and Holy Roman Emperor Charles IV, the second is František Palacký and the third is President of Czechoslovakia Tomáš Garrigue Masaryk.
 Various individuals like to emphasize one over the other.
 As to historians, none have surpassed his history of Bohemia except when they have focused on a narrower time period.
 Even these have been directly or indirectly influenced by his work.
+He has also been the subject of Czechoslovak philosophical analysis by the likes of Milan Machovec (in his 1961 monograph).